hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 This proposal, `TSS-Ledger-ID`, covers changes to the following elements:

+- Ledger ID
     - The process of generating the ledger key pair for existing networks and testing environments.
-- The process of transferring the ability of the ledger to sign a message from one set of consensus nodes to another.
+    - Transferring the ability of the ledger to sign a message from one set of consensus nodes to another.
     - The new state data structures needed to store TSS Key material and the ledger id.
     - The new components needed in the framework to support creating and transferring the ledger key.
+- System Behavior
+    - Each day, generating a new candidate roster at midnight when the node weights are calculated.
+    - Adding a new `TSS Base Service` for generating the TSS key material for the candidate roster.
-- The modified startup process to initialize the signing capability.
+    - A modified startup process for adopting rosters and initializing the signing capability.
+- Cryptography
     - For each node, the creation of a new, private to the node, Elliptic Curve (EC) key pair, which we call the `tssEncryptionKey`, that is used in creating and decrypting shares.

 ### Goals

 The following capabilities are goals of this proposal:

 1. `TSS Bootstrap on Existing Network` - Able to setup an existing network with a ledger public/private key pair.
-2. `Keying The Next Roster` - Able to transfer the ability to sign a message with the ledger private key from one set of consensus nodes to another.
+2. `Keying The Next Roster` - Able to transfer the ledger id and ability for the network to sign a message from one set of consensus nodes to another.
 3. `TSS Bootstrap in Test Networks` - Able to setup a test network with a ledger public/private key pair without restart.